by Emily Barnhardt

 I found help through therapy and treatment, yes.
 But for me, my healing came through my faith, and in knowing the Lord.
 He truly changed my darkness into light before my eyes.
-And it was then that I witnessed just how beauty can truly come from even the most desolate of ashes.
+That helped me recognize how beauty can truly come from the ashes.

 Was it easy?
 Hell, no.

 It was a journey of strenuous mountaintops and a hell of a lot of valleys.
-But through the journey, I was able to see that we are stretched the most-and can tap into our passion/purpose the most-in those valleys, where we are the most vulnerable and the soil is most fertile.
+It was when I was stretched the most that I was able to tap into my passion and purpose.
+It’s during those valleys when I was the most vulnerable, that the soil is most fertile.

 It was a hard reality for me to wrestle with-– that beauty can come from pain and suffering.
 In regards to my best friend’s suicide, I struggled with accepting that because it felt like embracing something beautiful would equate to me saying that her death was OK.
 And it wasn’t OK; it never will be.
 But I’ve learned that both suffering and beauty can co-exist.

-I’ve learned I can simultaneously know that her death was not good-that it was devastating, wounded me deeply and changed me forever- while also knowing that there can be collateral beauty from it.
+I’ve learned that even though her shocking death wounded me deeply and changed me forever, it also helped me recognize the collateral beauty from the experience.

 For me, that collateral beauty has been many things- big and small.

-A big thing was the opportunity I was given to help write a book on surviving loss by suicide, and another book on how to help the newly bereaved.
+I helped write a book on surviving loss by suicide, and another book on how to help the newly bereaved.
 I also launched a community in my city (a branch of a larger, international community), that creates a safe space and point of connection for young adults who’ve faced significant loss in their lives.

-Through my own struggles with trauma and depression and anxiety, I’ve felt compelled to seek out ways to help others who are suffering.
+Through my own struggles with trauma, depression, and anxiety, I’ve sought out ways to help others.
 And I’ve found even more healing, myself, through that.
 Because I’ve learned how much our stories matter; our stories have the power to help others.

-I’ve volunteered with a ministry that helps survivors of sexual abuse and sexual assault.
-I’ve mentored middle schoolers and made it my mission to love on the ones I could see were hurting and struggling.
-I advocate/write about things I’m passionate about making a difference in (grief, suicide, mental illness, addiction, trauma, relational support, faith), hoping to do my part in starting conversations that matter.
+I volunteered with a ministry that helps survivors of sexual abuse and sexual assault, mentored middle schoolers, and made it my mission to love the ones I could see were hurting and struggling.
+By advocating and writing about things I’m passionate about, I hope to make a difference in (grief, suicide, mental illness, addiction, trauma, relational support, faith), hoping to do my part in starting conversations that matter.

-I recently started volunteering with an organization that combats sex trafficking in my city and helps rescue victims from trafficking.
+By volunteering with an organization that combats sex trafficking in my city and helps rescue victims from trafficking, I have found healing.

-Sharing all of this is in no way an attempt to toot my own horn, because most of the time I truthfully feel so inadequate and ill-equipped to do whatever it is that I’m doing.
-I share all this, because I want people to know: no matter what we have gone through and experienced, there IS hope for healing and purpose, through our pain.
+Sharing all of this is in no way an attempt to toot my own horn because most of the time I truly feel so inadequate and ill-equipped to do whatever it is that I’m doing.
+No matter what human beings go through and experience, there IS hope for healing and purpose through our pain.
 And healing does not equate to moving on or forgetting.